 Latin America and Caribbean Region National Transfer Accounts

-National Transfer Accounts (NTA) is a system of portraying official national accounts with demographic patters by age.
-It allows understanding intergenerational flows between dependent ages, children and elderly, and producers, adults.
+National Transfer Accounts (NTA) is a system of portraying official national accounts with demographic patterns by age.
+It allows understanding intergenerational flows between dependent ages, children and the elderly, and producers, adults.
 This system produces intergenerational flows from and to households, the government, and asset-based reallocations.

-The age profiles that provides the NTA system depicts consequences of aging, age reallocations for large public investments such as education, health and other welfare programs.
-It also measures the life cycle deficit, which is the difference between total income and consumption, known as savings through a whole life for the average citizen.
+Through the age profiles, the NTA system depicts consequences of aging, age reallocations for large public investments such as education, health and other welfare programs.
+It also measures the life cycle deficit, which is the difference between total income and consumption, known as savings, through the whole life of an average citizen.
 The construction of NTA for Latin America permits to quantify the demographic bonus and prepare for the ongoing aging process, by discovering vulnerable segments of the population and the preparedness of welfare programs.

-NTA in Latin American countries has been sponsored by NTA and CELADE-United Nations Center for Latinoamerican and the Caribbean Demography.
+NTA in Latin American countries has been sponsored by NTA and United Nations Development Account.